spikeekips/mitum-doc/ISAAC+-Consnsus-Group.md

 * Node should vote on the active *Proposal* in each round and can broadcast *SIGNBallot* to the current *Consensus Group* within the given time(before *ALL-CONFIRM* stage)
 * After the given time(at this time, almost 1 month?), node gathers the enough agreement signing from nodes of *Consensus Group* and proposes the entrance request to the node network.
 * The entrance request is validated by *Validator Group* and if passed, the node can be join *Consensus Group*
+* The newly joined node in *Consensus Group* can participate after 50 blocks from the block it joins.

 ## Leaving Consensus Group